ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Introduction

-Advanced Large Language Models (LLMs) such as ChatGPT \cite{chatgpt}, GPT-4 \cite{gpt-4}, PaLM 2 \cite{PaLM2}, and LLaMA 2 \cite{touvron_llama_nodate}, can enable writers to generate multiple variations of text via prompting \cite{brown2020language, dale2021gpt}, potentially reducing the workload of generating text variations.
-However, easier generation can exacerbate challenges surrounding the systematic storage, comparison, and modification of multiple variations with existing chat-based and in-place editing interfaces where users are required to find text variations in linear chat histories or store them in their document editor as comments or separate in-line text blocks.
+Advanced Large Language Models (LLMs) such as ChatGPT \cite{chatgpt}, GPT-4 \cite{gpt-4}, PaLM 2 \cite{PaLM2}, LLaMA 2 \cite{touvron2023llama}, and Gemini{\cite{Pichai_Hassabis_2023}} can enable writers to generate multiple variations of text via natural language prompting \cite{brown2020language, dale2021gpt, gero2022sparks, min2023recent}, potentially reducing the workload of generating text variations.
+However, easier generation can exacerbate challenges surrounding the systematic organization, comparison, and modification of multiple variations with existing chat-based and in-place editing interfaces where users are required to find text variations in linear chat histories and store them in their document as comments or separate in-line text blocks.
 As text variations become easier to generate using AI, they become harder to manage.

-Recent HCI studies on LLM-based tool design have mainly focused on prompt engineering \cite{brade2023promptify, 10.1145/3544548.3581388, giray2023prompt} and exploring the generative capabilities of LLMs \cite{10.1145/3490099.3511105, lee2022coauthor, 10.1145/3597926.3598135, 10.1145/3545947.3569630}.
-For example, Zamfirescu-Pereira et al. investigated ways to support non-AI experts with crafting effective prompts, and Yuan et al. \cite{10.1145/3490099.3511105} explored how users might use LLMs for creative writing.
-They found that the output of the model did not need to be perfect to be useful to users.
+Recent HCI studies on LLM-based tool design have mainly focused on prompt engineering \cite{brade2023promptify, 10.1145/3544548.3581388, liu2022design, jiang2022promptmaker, wu2022promptchainer, dang2023choice} and exploring the generative capabilities of LLMs \cite{10.1145/3490099.3511105, lee2022coauthor, 10.1145/3545947.3569630, meyer2022we, mirowski2023co}.
+For example, Zamfirescu-Pereira et al. investigated ways to support non-AI experts with crafting effective prompts, and Dang et al. {\cite{dang2023choice}} found that users preferred choosing from multiple suggestions and using content from the draft to guide LLM usage rather than writing external prompts which require more effort.
+Yuan et al, \cite{10.1145/3490099.3511105} explored how users might use LLMs for creative writing and found that the output of the model did not need to be perfect to be useful to users.
 Many users found the output useful, even if they had to significantly revise the text or chose not to incorporate it into their final draft \cite{10.1145/3490099.3511105}.
 This highlights the potential value of designing affordances that help manage \textit{imperfect} AI-generated variations.
 Even if these variations don't make it into the final text, they might still be valuable to consider.